Columbus Clippers: Cleveland Indians / Guardians (2009–present)

 Following the 2020 season, Major League Baseball assumed control of Minor League Baseball in a move to increase player salaries, modernize facility standards, and reduce travel.
 The Clippers were organized into the Triple-A East and maintained their affiliation with the Cleveland Indians.
 Columbus ended the season in fifth place in the Midwestern Division with a 56–62 record.
 No playoffs were held to determine a league champion; instead, the team with the best regular-season record was declared the winner.
 However, 10 games that had been postponed from the start of the season were reinserted into the schedule as a postseason tournament called the Triple-A Final Stretch in which all 30 Triple-A clubs competed for the highest winning percentage.
 Columbus finished the tournament tied for 23rd place with a 3–6 record.

 In 2022, the Triple-A East became known as the International League, the name historically used by the regional circuit prior to the 2021 reorganization, after Major League Baseball acquired the rights to the name.
+The Clippers won the second half of the 2024 season, giving them a playoff berth, but they lost the IL championship to the Omaha Storm Chasers, 2–1, in a best-of-three series.
+Their full season record was 80–68.
+Outfielder Johnathan Rodríguez won the IL MVP Award.